-When you’re working on your SBA loan application, you’ll find that lenders require collateral as your contribution to back the loan, on top of the SBA’s partial guarantee.
+When you’re working on an SBA loan application, you’ll generally find that individual lenders require collateral as your contribution back to the loan, in addition to the partial guarantee that the SBA makes.

-Most banks expect some form of collateral from the small business they’re evaluating.
-With SmartBiz Loan’s bank partners, this requirement depends on the desired loan amount.
-For working capital or debt refinance loans from $25,000 to $350,000 through SmartBiz, a lien on all available business assets is required as collateral up to the loan amount.
-This includes assets owned in the business name, an eligible passive company’s (EPC) name, and the guarantor’s name.
+Most banks expect some form of collateral from the business they’re evaluating.
+With SmartBiz® bank partners, this requirement depends on the desired loan amount.
+For working capital or debt refinance loans from $25,000 to $350,000, a lien - a legal claim to the asset(s) used as collateral - on all available business assets is generally required as collateral up to the loan amount.
+This lien typically includes assets owned in the business name, an eligible passive company’s (EPC) name, and the guarantor’s name.